CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-xml-to-structure-block.md

 ### Duplicate Nodes At The Same Level

-If an element contains multiple duplicate nodes at the same level, they are converted into a [Key Value Pair][] where the key is the duplicated node and the value is a list of each duplicate nodes data in order, for example:
+If an element contains multiple duplicate nodes at the same level, they are converted into a [Key][Keys] where the key is the duplicated node name and the [Item][Items] is a list of each of the corresponding duplicate node's data, for example:, for example:

 ``` xml
 @"<node>